Family Food on the Table

 These pork chops also go really well with mashed potatoes, so you can drizzle some extra gravy over everything.
 Nom, nom, nom!

-Tips on how to cook tender pork chops:
+Tips on cooking pork chops:

 • How long your pork chops cook will depend on their thickness and your exact heat level.